The Q Day

 HODLing or Spending

 Many people treat BTC as an investment.
 They see how BTC is growing in price against fiat currencies and treat it like a storage of wealth akin to gold or stocks.
-But BTC is primarily a currency, currency is a medium of exchange and money is here to be spent.
+But BTC is primarily a currency, currency is a medium of exchange, that is money, and money is here to be spent.

 Just yesterday I bought a mini computer with Bitcoin.
 I saw the price in fiat and was dissuaded from buying it but then I saw the option of buying it with BTC and I reached into my stack and made the purchase.
 Something I had to unlearn was checking the fiat price of BTC.
-It is not about how much BYC costs in fiat but rather how many sats you have on your account.
-I am always overjoyed when BTC falls.
+It is not about how much BTC costs in fiat but rather how many sats you have on your account.
+I am always overjoyed when BTC falls in price relative to fiat.
 I am always buying the dip with any money that I have available.

 Run Your own Bitcoin Node